Performance Appraisals and Giving Feedback

 - connected to what the ‘receiver’ cares about, their goals or what they were explicitly at work on.

 - given by someone who is competent, skilled in the area that one needs the feedback, or is in a position of authority to give the feedback.

 - grounded or given ‘supporting evidence’ in a way that the person can act upon the feedback given them.

-Thinking about the Leading by Context™ ‘DNA Model’ (content, process, context), contextual questions are the most important questions you can ask yourself before giving feedback.
+Thinking about the Leading from Context™ ‘DNA Model’ (content, process, context), contextual questions are the most important questions you can ask yourself before giving feedback.
 Catch yourself in the conclusions you’ve drawn.
 Ask yourself: